Qubes-Community/Contents/docs/os/windows/windows-vm41.md

         /var/log/xen/console/guest-WindowsNew-dm.log
      ~~~

- - The VM will shutdown after the installer completes the extraction of Windows installation files.
-It's a good idea to clone the VM now (eg. `qvm-clone WindowsNew WindowsNewbkp1`).
-Then, (re)start the VM with `qvm-start WindowsNew`.

-    The second part of Windows' installer should then be able to complete successfully.

 At that point you should have a functional and stable Windows VM, although without updates, Xen's PV drivers nor Qubes integration (see sections [Windows Update](#windows-update) and [Xen PV drivers and Qubes Windows Tools](https://github.com/Qubes-Community/Contents/blob/master/docs/os/windows/windows-tools41.md/#xen-pv-drivers-and-qubes-windows-tools)).
 It is a good time to clone the VM again.

+**Installing Qubes Windows Tools**

-Again, don’t forget to `qvm-clone` your qube before you install Qubes Windows Tools (QWT) in case something goes south.
+To install Qubes Windows Tools, follow instructions in [Qubes Windows Tools](https://github.com/Qubes-Community/Contents/blob/master/docs/os/windows/windows-tools41.md), but don’t forget to `qvm-clone` your qube before you install Qubes Windows Tools (QWT) in case something goes south.

 **Post-install best practices**

 Optimize resources for use in virtual machine as “vanilla” version of Windows are bloated; e.g.:

+- optionally use `disk cleanup` to save some disk space.
 - set up Windows for best performance (this pc → advanced settings → …)
 - think about Windows’ page file: is it needed ? should you set it with a fixed size ? maybe on the private volume ?
 - investigate “debloat” scripts ; eg. Windows10Debloater 2, decrapifier, OOShutUp10 1, etc.